 Though it's enjoyed worldwide, many people wonder where eggnog got its start.
 Let's explore the origins of this timeless drink and how it spread over the centuries.

 What's in a Name?

+The word eggnog itself does not have much appeal.
+That guttural sound and the thought of drinking eggs is enough to make many people back away.
 There are differing opinions as to the origin of the name for this famous drink.

 Eggnog's European Origins